 Catalan Cuisine: A Pleasure for the Senses

 Eating is about so much more than putting food in your mouth; it is a cultural experience.
-And cuisine is one of the greatest expressions of Catalan culture: a cuisine traditionally based on the famous Mediterranean diet which has one key ingredient: olive oil, or “liquid gold,” as some people call it.
+And the cuisine is one of the greatest expressions of Catalan culture: a cuisine traditionally based on the famous Mediterranean diet which has one key ingredient: olive oil, or “liquid gold,” as some people call it.
 In Barcelona, gastronomy offers you a whole world of sensations.
 Taking part in a tasting tour of tapas and wines is just one of the accessible activities on offer.

 Barcelona lives facing the sea.
 No other city in the world boasts 4.5 km of beaches, located just a short distance away from a metro station and ten minutes from the Gothic Quarter.
 The Blue Flag label guarantees the quality of the water and environmental conditions, as well as all the public amenities necessary for comfortable bathing while enabling maximum independence for all.
 The beach season – when all these services are available – runs from mid-March until mid-October.
 However, a visit to the seafront is a luxury you can enjoy all year round.

 Nova Icària is one of the beaches that has been adapted for people with reduced mobility.
-It has been awarded Blue Flag status and offers every amenity: a wooden walkway to the water’s edge, accessible toilets and showers and assistance for bathers.
+It has been awarded Blue Flag status and offers every amenity: a wooden walkway to the water’s edge, accessible toilets and showers, and assistance for bathers.

 Barcelona is easy to get to.
-Whether you are coming to the city by air, train or sea, you’ll find facilities and attractions that are free of architectural barriers.
+Whether you are coming to the city by air, train, or sea, you’ll find facilities and attractions that are free of architectural barriers.
 You can also pre-book assistance for disabled visitors at Barcelona Airport and the central station.
-When you travel to Barcelona or are returning home, you can rely on the specialised staff who will assist and accompany you as you make your way through the terminal.
+When you travel to Barcelona or are returning home, you can rely on the specialized staff who will assist and accompany you as you make your way through the terminal.
 Thousands of people have already done so.
 Barcelona is also the leading cruise port in the Mediterranean.
-There are nine passenger terminals, seven for cruise liners and two for the daily ferry services that connect the city with the Balearic Islands.
+There are nine passenger terminals, seven for cruise liners, and two for the daily ferry services that connect the city with the Balearic Islands.

 Barcelona is committed to making the public transport network accessible to all.
 The entire fleet of buses is adapted for wheelchairs and measures are being implemented to guarantee the full independence of visually and hearing-impaired passengers.
 The tram network has been awarded the Universal Accessibility Certification and constant improvements are being made to the metro network, including the installation of lifts between the platform and street, ticket validators, tactile routes, and next-stop screens and announcements.
 The Montjuïc cable car is a highly recommended recreational means of transport, not just because of its panoramic views but because of its accessibility.
 The modern cabins can comfortably accommodate wheelchair users.